40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 33. Sears

-Sears’ categories are pretty much the same as Target’s, but the little cherry on top is the repair appliance service.
+Sears’ categories are similar to Target’s, but the cherry on top is the repair appliance service.

 Unfortunately, Sears seems to really struggle against its competitors.
 In fact, the company went from around 700 stores to only 15!